fmgarage/ft-functions/docs/index.md

 nav_order: 1
 ---

-## Welcome to FT Custom Functions
+## Welcome to FT Functions

-FT Custom Functions is a growing collection of the best FileMaker Custom Functions we use in our daily business.
+**FT Functions** is a growing collection of the best FileMaker Custom Functions we use in our daily business.